 In reviewing students that have been flagged to have poor attendance and/or engagement it may be necessary to invite individual students to the SSPC to enable them to present their case.
 A student who is invited to attend should be given at least two weeks' notice.
 They can attend the meeting in person to present their evidence and are entitled to be accompanied but not to be represented.
 If the student is unable to attend the meeting they can submit evidence for consideration in their absence.
-Student Life Centre staff cannot attend SSPC meetings with a student.
+Staff from the Student Advice and Guidance team cannot attend SSPC meetings with a student.